unibo-spe/spe-slides/content/04-build-automation/_generator.md

 ## The concept of plugin

-Gradle (as many other build systems) allow extensibility via *plugins*
+Gradle (like many other build systems) allows extensibility via *plugins*
 <br>
 A *plugin* is a software component that *extends the API* of the base system
 <br>
 It usually includes:
 * A set of `Task`s
-* An `Extension` -- An object incapsulating the global configuration options
+* An `Extension` -- An object encapsulating the global configuration options
     * leveraging an appropriate *DSL*
 * A `Plugin` object, implementing an `apply(Project)` function
     * Application must create the extension, the tasks, and the rest of the imperative stuff